Hahawutz/CoinTrackerPlugin/README.md

 This a plugin but can also used as normal page.
 When you want to use it as a plugin then clone these files and follow your browser's instructions on how to install plugins.
 As a page just open popup.html.

-<h2>You will be asked for the wallet.
+<h2>You will be asked for the wallet key.
 Please do insert the public key and not the private key.</h2>